ibm-cloud-docs/Cloudant/offerings/audit.md

 To request access to the audit logs for your account, contact
 {{site.data.keyword.cloudant_short_notm}} support.
 Support provides a copy of the audit logs that are of interest to you.

-When contacting support, be sure to include:
+When you contact support, be sure to include:

 - The {{site.data.keyword.cloudant_short_notm}} account the request relates to.
 - The timeframe for audit logs (must not be more than one month per support request).